 1/8 tsp. hot red pepper flakes

-Drizzle some oil in a large pot of boiling salted water, add one tablespoon of salt and the linguine, and cook for seven to 10 minutes, or according to the directions on the package.
+Boil salt water in a large pot and drizzle some oil in it, add one tablespoon of salt and the linguine, and cook for approximately seven to 10 minutes, or according to the directions on the package.

 When the pasta is done, drain the cooked linguine and then put it back in the pot.
 Immediately add the shrimp and sauce, toss well, and serve.